josi4/solarnode-handbook/docs/developers/services/placeholder-service.md

 configurable Source ID property.

-SolarNode provides a [Placeholder Service implementation][SettingsPlaceholderService] that resolves both dynamic placeholders from the [Setting Database](setting-db.md) (using the setting namespace `placeholder`), and static placeholders from a configurable file or directory location.
+SolarNode provides a [Placeholder Service implementation][SettingsPlaceholderService] that resolves both dynamic placeholders from the [Settings Database](settings-db.md) (using the setting namespace `placeholder`), and static placeholders from a configurable file or directory location.

 ## Use